 6. Course: All competitors are required to follow the prescribed course and to stay within all coned lanes.
 Cutting the course is an obvious violation and going outside the course is a safety issue.
 Cyclists shall not cross a solid yellow center line for ANY reason.
 Cyclists must obey all applicable traffic laws at all times.
 Penalty: Referee’s discretion

-7. Unsportsmanlike-Like Conduct: Foul, harsh, argumentative or abusive language or other unsportsmanlike conduct directed at race officials, USA Triathlon officials, volunteers, spectators or fellow athletes is forbidden.
+7. Unsportsmanlike-Like Conduct: Foul, harsh, argumentative or abusive language or other unsportsmanlike conduct directed at race officials, volunteers, spectators or fellow athletes is forbidden.
 Penalty: Disqualification

 8. Headphones: Headphones, headsets, walkmans, iPods, mp3 players, or personal audio devices, etc. are not to be carried or worn at any time during the race.
 Penalty: Variable time penalty

 9. Race numbers: All athletes are required to wear race numbers at all times during the run.
 Numbers must face the front and be clearly visible at all times.
 Numbers may not be cut or folded or altered in any way.
 DO NOT transfer your number to any other athlete or take a number from an athlete that is not competing.
-Penalty: Variable time penalty for missing or altered number, Disqualification and one year suspension from membership in USAT for transferring a number without race director permission.
+Penalty: Variable time penalty for missing or altered number.

-10. Wetsuits: Each age group participant shall be permitted to wear a wetsuit without penalty in any event sanctioned by USA Triathlon up to and including a water temperature of 78 degrees Fahrenheit.
+10. Wetsuits: Each age group participant shall be permitted to wear a wetsuit without penalty up to and including a water temperature of 78 degrees Fahrenheit.
 When the water temperature is greater than 78 degrees but less than 84 degrees Fahrenheit, age group participants may wear a wetsuit at their own discretion, provided, however that participants who wears a wetsuit within such temperature range shall not be eligible for prizes or awards.
 Above 84 degrees, wetsuits are prohibited.

 11. Abandonment: All personal equipment and belongings taken out onto the course must stay on the athlete the entire time.
 No garbage, clothing, etc. shall be thrown on the course.
 Penalty: Variable time penalty